National Institutes of Health

 Genetic tests are tests on blood and other tissue to find genetic disorders.
-About 900 such tests are available.
+Over 2000 tests are available.
 Doctors use genetic tests for several reasons.
 These include

 People have many different reasons for being tested or not being tested.
-For many, it is important to know whether a disease can be prevented or treated if a gene alteration is found.
+For some, it is important to know whether a disease can be prevented or treated if a test is positive.
 In some cases, there is no treatment.
-But test results might help a person make life decisions, such as career choice, family planning or insurance coverage.
+But test results might help a person make life decisions, such as family planning or insurance coverage.
 A genetic counselor can provide information about the pros and cons of testing.

 NIH: National Human Genome Research Institute

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)